 FREQUENTLY ASKED QUESTIONS

-Residents living in apartments may stay for the full academic year and are eligible to remain in their assigned space for during winter intersession and spring break.
+All residents may stay for the full academic year and are eligible to remain in their assigned space during winter intersession and spring break.

-Students will be asked to submit a winter intersession intent form so that we are aware of residents staying over the break.
+Students will be asked to submit a winter intersession intent form so that we are aware of residents staying over the break and can accommodate them accordingly.

 If you are considering living on campus next year, but are not certain, we highly recommend that you apply now.
 Housing spaces may be limited or could fill early.
 You may cancel your application up to 30 days prior to the beginning of the semester if you decide not to live in Housing.